T-Python-bootcamp/FLASK_PROJECT/README.md

 - edit : to edit a blog post.
 - Login / Signup

 ### blog posts should be saved to a database .
-Use sqlalechemy and postgresql .
+Use sqlalchemy and postgresql .
 ### Only logged in user can create a new post.
 ### The website should have a nice user interface with naviagation at the top and a footer , use templates and template inheritance with css/js to make it look good (you can use a css framework such as bootstrap)
 ### Each post have a title , content,  creation date , and category.